python/cpython/Doc/library/urllib.parse.rst

 .. function:: urldefrag(url)

-   If *url* contains a fragment identifier, returns a modified version of *url* with no fragment identifier, and the fragment identifier as a separate string.
-   If there is no fragment identifier in *url*, returns *url* unmodified and an empty string.
+   If *url* contains a fragment identifier, return a modified version of *url* with no fragment identifier, and the fragment identifier as a separate string.
+If there is no fragment identifier in *url*, return *url* unmodified and an empty string.

 .. function:: quote(string[, safe])